A Gift in your Will to the Heart Research Institute provides important funds to develop research projects that would otherwise not be possible.

 It also means we can thank you personally for your decision.
 If you choose to leave a Gift in your Will to the Heart Research Institute, you will be provided with the opportunity to join our Hearts for Eternity legacy club.

-If you choose to leave a Gift in your Will to the Heart Research Institute, you will be provided with the opportunity to join our Hearts for Eternity legacy club.
+If you choose to leave a gift in your Will to the Heart Research Institute, you will be provided with the opportunity to join our Hearts for Eternity legacy club.
 Hearts for Eternity members are generous benefactors who provide the long-term funding needed to uncover scientific breakthroughs.

-Through this club, we seek to recognise the generosity of our supporters, by providing opportunities for you to tour our laboratories and see our research first hand, and to attend special functions to meet our researchers and other Australians who share your vision of a future without heart disease.
+Through this club, we seek to recognise the generosity of our supporters, by providing opportunities for you to tour our laboratories and see our research first hand, and to attend special functions to meet our researchers and other people who share your vision of a future without heart disease.

 The Heart Research Institute unveiled the beautiful Hearts for Eternity sculpture at our annual Chairman’s Christmas Brunch in 2016.
 This artwork, which is now a permanent fixture here in the foyer of the Heart Research Institute, is a tribute to the generosity of the many people who have left a Gift in their Will to HRI.